-Pim is a junior in the College Arts & Sciences majoring in global health and environment with a second major in economics & strategy and a minor in healthcare management.
+Pim is a senior in the College Arts & Sciences majoring in global health and environment with a second major in economics & strategy and a minor in healthcare management.
 On campus, she is a member of the pre-healthcare fraternity Alpha Iota Gamma as well as Thai Student Association.
 After graduation, Pim hopes to work within healthcare management in her home state, California, in an effort to engage in improving health outcomes in her area.
 In her free time, she enjoys listening to podcasts, eating ice cream, and exploring new restaurants.

 What brought you to The Writing Center?